davido/gerrit-buildbot-plugin/src/main/resources/Documentation/cmd-schedule.md

 	corresponding task is dropped from the queue.

 `--drop`
 :	Drop an item from the queue.
-Note: `--force` option
+Only items that are in pinding state are dropped.
-	is implied in this case: an item is dropped even when some tasks within the job or task itself have running state.
+        To drop items in running state `--force` must be provided.

 `--all`
 :	Clear the whole queue.
 If the `--project`option is specified then